cypnk/Anime-List/README.md

 Mahouka Koukou no Rettousei (The Irregular at Magic High School)
 Mahoutsukai no Yome (The Ancient Magus' Bride)
 Maison Ikkoku
+Majo no Tabitabi (Wandering Witch: The Journey of Elaina)
 Maou-sama, Retry!
 Manyuu Hikenchou
 Maria Holic